Post masthead background

 IoT – the Internet of Things – refers to connected devices that collect and transmit data.
 In property management, IoT extends capabilities beyond software into the physical environment.

 Predictive maintenance is particularly valuable.
-IoT sensors can detect HVAC issues, plumbing anomalies, or appliance failures before they become emergencies, allowing teams to schedule repairs proactively rather than respond to crises.
+IoT sensors detect HVAC issues, plumbing anomalies, or appliance failures early.
+Teams schedule repairs proactively rather than respond to crises.

 Data Analytics and Business Intelligence for Property Operations